WarnerMedia/terraform-ecs-fargate-module/docs/header.md

 ## Usage and link to base

 It is recommended that you store your terraform state in a safe location.
-If the `create_cicd_user` variable is enabled, this file will contain your aws key id and secret.
+If the `create_cicd_user` variable is enabled, the state file will contain your aws key id and secret.
 The easiest method would be to use [S3 state][s3-state].
 This also pairs well with --insert link for base here--